weoil/lynx-stack/website/docs/en/guide/cli.md

 Usage: rspeedy dev [options]

 Options:
-  -b --base <base>      specify the base path of the server -c --config <config>  specify the configuration file, can be a relative or absolute path --env-mode <mode>     specify the env mode to load the .env.[mode] file -h, --help            display help for command
+  -b --base <base>          specify the base path of the server -c --config <config>      specify the configuration file, can be a relative or absolute path --env-mode <mode>         specify the env mode to load the .env.[mode] file --environment <name...>   specify the name of environment to build -h, --help                display help for command
 ```

 The dev server will restart automatically when the content of the configuration file is modified.